andreluza/paleo_macroecology/README.md

 #### The drivers of distribution

-Understanding what drives shifts in temporal and spatial distribution of genera is one of the major goals in biology, disregarding whether the studied genera are extinct or extant.
+Understanding what drives shifts in temporal and spatial distribution of taxa is one of the major goals in biology, disregarding whether the studied genera are extinct or extant.
 In the case of extinct genera, the abiotic environment and its variation over millennia years might affect extinction and origination rates (e.g., Fritz et al. 2013), while